DrK-Lo/MVP-offsets/01_src/README.md

 │       └─── training_files - population-level frequencies of the global minor allele, created in MVP_01.py
 │       │
 │       └─── training_outfiles
-│         │  {seed}_linear_model_results.pkl - python pickle file of a multidimensional dicitonary that contains the slope, intercept, and pval from linear models for each locus for each environment
+│         │  {seed}_linear_model_results.pkl - python pickle file of a multidimensional dicitonary that contains the
-│         │  {seed}_RONA_results.pkl - python pickle file file of a multidimensional dictionary that contains the estimated RONA for each pop for each env at each transplant garden
+                  slope, intercept, and pval from linear models for each locus for each environment │         │  {seed}_RONA_results.pkl - python pickle file file of a multidimensional dictionary that contains the estimated RONA for each pop for each env at each transplant garden │   │
-│   │
 │   └─── validation
 │       │
-│       └─── figs - contains heatmaps that show performance within and across sources/common gardens, and slopes of the relatinoship
+│       └─── figs - heatmaps that show performance within and across sources/common gardens, and slopes of the relationship │          │ {seed}_garden_performance_heatmap-{env} - displays relationship between predicted offset for a common garden
-│          │ {seed}_garden_performance_heatmap-{env} - displays relationship between predicted offset for a common garden and fitness of transplants
+                  and fitness of transplants
-│          │ {seed}_garden_slope_heatmap-{env} - displays slope of relationship between predicted offset for a common garden and fitness of transplants
+│          │ {seed}_garden_slope_heatmap-{env} - displays slope of relationship between predicted offset for a common
+                  garden and fitness of transplants
-│          │ {seed}_source_performance_heatmap-{env} - for samples of a particular subpop, displays relationship between predicted offset to remaining subpops and the fitness in those environments
+│          │ {seed}_source_performance_heatmap-{env} - for samples of a particular subpop, displays relationship between
-│          │ {seed}_source_slope_heatmap-{env} - for samples of a particular subpop, displays slope of relationship between predicted offset to remaining subpops and the fitness in those environments
+                  predicted offset to remaining subpops and the fitness in those environments │          │ {seed}_source_slope_heatmap-{env} - for samples of a particular subpop, displays slope of relationship between predicted offset to remaining subpops and the fitness in those environments │       │
-│       │
 │       └─── heatmap_objects - data frames in the form of txt files used to create heatmaps │